Do you own a chameleon?

 If you answered yes, this article is for you.

-Chameleons often mask their sicknesses until the condition is extremely serious, meaning by the time you detect symptoms of illness in your chameleon, it may be dying and in need of immediate medical help.
+Chameleons often mask their sicknesses until the condition is severe, meaning that by the time you detect symptoms of illness in your chameleon, it may be dying and need immediate medical help.

 Below we uncover common illnesses and symptoms to help you know how to tell if a chameleon is dying.